Acadian Migration to Port Toulouse 1714-1735

 Some sixty families arrived outside the fort at Louisbourg between 1714 to 1735.
 Many of these families settle at Port-Toulouse.
 This port enjoyed this name for a short while.
 It had been known as St. Peter's and it resumed that name after the British took over the Ile Royale/Cape Breton.
 The families that migrated to Port-Toulouse had come from Port-Royal, Mines Basin, Cobeguit, Beaubassin, Cap-Sable and Mouscoudabouet.
 The names of these Acadians were: Aubois, Bonapetit, Belliveau, Boucher, Boudart, Boudreau, Bourisse, Bourque, Comeau, Corporon, Coste, doucet Dugas, Fougère, Gaudet, Gnetil, Henry, Jassemain, Landry, Langlois, Lapierre, Larose, Lasonde, Latreille, Lavigne, LeBlanc, Martin, Michel, Mirande, Petitpas, Pitre, Poitiers, Préjean, Richard, Samson, Savoie, Simon, Tillard (Tétard), Vigneau.

 Source: Les Acadiens Avant 1755 by Régis Brun published 2003.
-Posted with permission.
+Régis is a good friend and a long time archivist at Moncton University.
+This information has been used with his permission.

 © Lucie LeBlanc Consentino